Showtime’s Twin Peaks

 Flying down the road raging on coke, Richard goes flying through a crosswalk and kills a child in front of a bunch of people, bloody everywhere.
 And he keeps on going, doesn’t even look back.
 A girl who’s a regular at the Double R sees his face as he speeds off.
 Carl stumbles across the scene, shattering the tranquillity of his day prior.
 He looks up to the power lines above, seeing a strange light dissipate into the electrical wiring.
 He goes to the woman and tries comforting her what little he can.
 A tragic scene.

-Note: The #6 electrical pole from Fire Walk With Me and Missing Pieces is specifically shown, panning up to the wires overhead.
-“Electricity” is spoken by the Man from Another Place in Missing Pieces.
-See here.
+is specifically shown, panning up to the wires overhead.
+“Electricity” is spoken by the Man from Another Place in Missing Pieces

 In a hotel room a man rolls dice, writing down numbers.
 Under his door comes a thin envelope.
 One from a man named Duncan Todd (Patrick Fischler), whom we saw in a previous episode, the one seemingly being extorted.
 The man opens the envelope to find two pictures, he then goes over their faces with an ice pick.
 Fucking creepy.
 One face belongs to Dougie Jones.